dronus/MI0283QT2-pi/README.md

 Installation
 ============
--Build and install wiringPi from https://github.com/WiringPi/WiringPi .
+Build and install wiringPi from https://github.com/WiringPi/WiringPi .
 That will provide the 'gpio' command used to switch the background lighting.

--Build this driver: ./make.sh
+Build this driver: ./make.sh

--Install X settings: sudo cp 10-monitors.conf /usr/share/X11/xorg.conf.d -Start the driver and X: ./start.sh
+Install X settings: sudo cp 10-monitors.conf /usr/share/X11/xorg.conf.d

+Start the driver and X: ./start.sh

--The display should light up and should display the X desktop after some seconds
+The display should light up and should display the X desktop after some seconds

 To stop the driver, run ./stop.sh.